 MY CHARTERED JOURNEY

-Could you briefly outline your background and why you decided to apply for chartered status?
+Could you briefly outline your background and current role?

-Why should current professionals join CIMSPA and apply for chartered status?
+Why should current professionals join CIMSPA and apply for CIMSPA membership?